facebook

 Geometry Lead, IM 9–12 Math™ v.
 I

-As Geometry Lead at IM, Tina is excited to bring her experience with teaching conceptually and making math accessible for all students to the IM curricula.
+As geometry lead at IM, Tina is excited to bring her experience with teaching conceptually and making math accessible for all students to the IM curricula.

 David Petersen